Help us STOP Highsted Park!

 Already this year we have assembled a professional team to assist the group fighting the Highsted Park applications.
 Jointly with the Teynham & Highsted Action Group. we’ve appointed Dr Nicholas Doggett as Heritage consultant and Simon Bell as Barrister, from The Barrister Group.
 In addition, the Five Parishes Group are covering a broader number of subjects and have also appointed professionals including Continuum to act as Viability experts.

 This professional work costs money.
 Late last year we asked or donations to help fund these experts.
-To date we have raised over £37,000, a great start to our target of £95,000.
+To date we have raised £39,361, a great start to our target of £95,000.

 Thank you to everyone who has already donated, and please take time to think about how YOU can help us even more.
 We have good facts, feedback and points of view to share, but we can only appoint experts to support us when we have the funds un place.
 Whatever you can afford, please do donate to our campaign.